NREL/BioReactorDesign/papers/tutorial/calibration/README.md

 Clearly, the amount of missing physics vary depending on the observations.

-Then the same exercise can be done when using a neural net surrogate
+Then the same exercise can be done when using a neural net surrogate.
+Note that this step will not run if the `Building the surrogate` step was not done first

 Calibrate with a surrogate for `alpha=5, beta=5`: `python tut_calibration_all.py --useNN --alpha 5 --beta 5`